dmuth/anthrocon-reg/wamp/README-wamp-setup.txt

 - Drupal on WAMP:
 	- Make sure that the settings.php file is readable
-		- Be careful of $base_url!
-			- If you get "403 permission denied" on pages, this is why
-	- If you get errors about "MySQL server has gone away, tweak max_allowed_packet: max_allowed_packet = 1M
-	- If you get garbage coming up, Windows doesn't understand symlinks
-		- Run bin/deploy.sh anthrocon copy
-	- If you get errors about "Call-time pass-by-reference has been deprecated", put this in settings.php
-		- ini_set("error_reporting", 4096)
 	- Get database credentials from settings.php and create that user in phpMyAdmin
 	- Create the database in phpMyAdmin
 	- Import the data
 		- Helpful MySQL wrappers can be found in (reg module path)/wamp/bin
-	- Disable key modules:
-		- UPDATE system SET status=0 WHERE name='aggregator'
-		- UPDATE system SET status=0 WHERE name LIKE 'xmlsitemap%'
+	- Run reg/wamp/bin/make-local.sh to disable modules that talk to the network, such as aggregator
 	- If seeing the main page over and over, make sure the rewrite module is enabled
 	- If the theme is non-existant, go to the themes page (admin/build/themes) and make sure that the theme you want is set to the default.
+	- KNOWN ISSUES:
+		- Screens with garbled data:
+			- Make sure the theme doesn't have smylinks
+			- Run bin/deploy.sh anthrocon copy
+		- If turning on CSS aggregation causes Apache to crash, a preg_replace() in drupal_load_stylesheet() in common.php is the culprit.
+Your best bet to carefully check the comments in your theme's style.css file, or else just not use aggregation

 - MySQL replication:
 	- Set log-bin and server-id on Master server